itisha89/Earthpy_satellite_imagery/README.md

-### README: Understanding Satellite Imagery and Raster Data
+# Understanding Satellite Imagery and Raster Data

 #### **Introduction to Satellite Imagery**